Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "Write" to make your resume more compelling and demonstrate the strategic nature of your communication skills.
+I've compiled some synonyms you can use instead of Write that will make your resume stand out to recruiters and hiring managers.
+These alternatives showcase the strategic value of your written communication skills.

 Better Alternatives to Use Instead